Russia, Angola, Venezuela oppose further South Sudan sanctions

-UNITED NATIONS Russia, Angola and Venezuela objected on Tuesday to a U.S. bid to impose United Nations Security Council sanctions on South Sudan's army chief and a rebel commander for their roles in the country's more than 20-month conflict, diplomats said.
+UNITED NATIONS, Sept 15 Russia, Angola and Venezuela objected on Tuesday to a U.S. bid to impose United Nations Security Council sanctions on South Sudan's army chief and a rebel commander for their roles in the country's more than 20-month conflict, diplomats said.

 South Sudan plunged into civil war in December 2013 when a political crisis sparked fighting between forces loyal to President Salva Kiir and rebels allied with his former deputy Riek Machar.
 The conflict reopened ethnic fault lines that pit Kiir's Dinka against Machar's ethnic Nuer forces.